bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plateau.md

 * It was Quetelet who arranged for Plateau and his friends to frequently visit the National Observatory which encouraged his interest in astronomy.
 * In 1822 Plateau graduated from the Athenaeum having achieved outstanding success.
 * However, although Plateau had shown great ability in these subjects, they were not the ones which interested him.
-* Plateau now was responsible for providing for his sisters and he took this responsibility seriously.
 * It was through Quetelet's influence that Plateau was offered the position of extraordinary professor of physics at the University of Ghent in 1835.
 * In fact 1840 was important for another reason for Plateau, for in that year he first began experiments which would lead him to study minimal surfaces.
 * Although Plateau had carried out his experiment of staring at the sun in 1829, he had retained reasonable vision until 1841.